Writing An Hadoop MapReduce Program In Python

 Python MapReduce Code

-Save the following code in the file /home/hadoop/mapper.py.
-It will read data from STDIN (standard input), split it into words and output a list of lines mapping words to their (intermediate) counts to STDOUT (standard output).
-The Map script will not compute an (intermediate) sum of a word’s occurrences.
-Instead, it will output “<word> 1″ immediately – even though the <word> might occur multiple times in the input – and just let the subsequent Reduce step do the final sum count.
-Of course, you can change this behavior in your own scripts as you please, but we will keep it like that in this tutorial because of didactic reasons :-)
+Save the following code in the file /home/hduser/mapper.py.
+It will read data from STDIN, split it into words and output a list of lines mapping words to their (intermediate) counts to STDOUT.
+The Map script will not compute an (intermediate) sum of a word’s occurrences though.
+Instead, it will output <word> 1 tuples immediately – even though a specific word might occur multiple times in the input.
+In our case we let the subsequent Reduce step do the final sum count.
+Of course, you can change this behavior in your own scripts as you please, but we will keep it like that in this tutorial because of didactic reasons. :-)

 Make sure the file has execution permission (chmod +x /home/hduser/mapper.py should do the trick) or you will run into problems.